Feel-Good! | airplanes | animals | architecture | art | auto | cool ads | funny | food | futurism | gadgets | russia | japan

 That would be Photoshop, sir - (the Russian text says "Everything is Possible"):

 Perhaps the most fascinating vehicle -

-...is the Japanese Land-Walker Exoskeleton, created by Sakakibara Kikai company.
-Over 3 meters in height, and weighing in at 1000kg (2,205 lbs) to see it waking around is quite impressive sight.
+...is the Japanese Land-Walker Exoskeleton, created by the Sakakibara Kikai company.
+It's over 3 meters in height, and weighing in at 1000kg (2,205 lbs), so to see it waking around is quite an impressive sight.
 It's powered by a 250 cc engine and controlled by the operator with the help of custom computer software.
 Amazingly, you can order your own Land Walker for only $350,000 (£185,000):

-READ THE PREVIOUS PART HERE
+READ THE PREVIOUS PART! ->

 "Dark Roasted Blend" - All Kinds of Weird and Wonderful Things, Discovered Daily!"

 DRB is a top-ranked and respected source for the best in art, travel and fascinating technology, with a highly visual presentation.
-Our in-depth articles in many categories make DRB a highly visual online magazine, bringing you quality entertainment every time you open your "feed" reader or visit our site.
+Our in-depth articles in many categories make DRB a highly visual online magazine, bringing you quality entertainment every time you open your "feed" reader or visit our site - About DRB

 Connect with us and become part of DRB on Facebook, Twitter, Pinterest, Google Plus; make sure to subscribe to our updates.